dmitryvinn/dvinnik.dev/src/data/events/2018/saucecon/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'SauceCon'
-description: 'One of the largest user testing conferences in USA'
+description: 'One of the largest user testing conferences in USA with test and development experts representing the largest names in business, media and technology.'
 date: '2018-02-10'
 tags: ['testing']
 published: true